visdesignlab/upset-app/advanced.md

 ### Nested Aggregation
 ![Nested aggregation showing by sets and pairwise overlap showing the relationship between a set and all other sets.]({{path}}/aggregate_nested.png)

 Nested aggregation is an advanced approach that is most useful to see pairwise overlaps between sets.
-In the above screenshot, the first level of aggregation is sets, the second is overlaps (all interesections that overlap between two sets).
+In the above screenshot, the first level of aggregation is sets, the second is overlaps (all intersections that overlap between two sets).
 Combined, this results in a view that lets analysts efficiently analyze which sets interact with each other.

 ## Queries